edobry/konfigure/README.md

 #### Configuration File

-The `konfig.json` file sets up the environment, including the relevant account, region, cluster, namespace, and node group.
+The `konfig.yaml` file sets up the environment, including the relevant account, region, cluster, namespace, and node group.
 It also configures each deployment, setting the name, chart, and source.

+For backwards-compatibility reasons `konfigure` will recognize any file matching `{k,c}onfig.{yaml,json}`, but only `konfig.yaml` will be used moving forward.

 ##### Fields